Malik Yoba

 Abdul-Malik Kashie Yoba (born September 17, 1967) is an American actor.
 He is known for his starring role as NYPD Detective J. C. Williams on the Fox police drama New York Undercover and as Yul Brenner in the film Cool Runnings.
-He appeared as former FBI Special Agent Bill Harken on the Syfy drama series Alphas, as Jim Hudson in Revolution, and as Vernon Turner in Empire.
+He appeared as former FBI agent Bill Harken on the Syfy drama series Alphas, as Jim Hudson in Revolution, and as Vernon Turner in Empire.
 He also starred in the role of FBI Deputy Director Jason Atwood in the ABC political drama Designated Survivor.
 In 2018, he joined the Netflix drama Seven Seconds as a member of a support group for parents who had lost their children.
 He also appeared in Jordan Peele’s TBS comedy The Last OG with Tracy Morgan.

 Early life

 The fourth of six children, Yoba was born in the Bronx, New York to Mahmoudah Young (née Lanier) and Abdullah Yoba.
+He was raised in a devout Muslim household.
+His family had no television set and he was not allowed to do the Pledge of Allegiance.
+He was not allowed to wear a kufi in school which led his father to protest.
+He would often go to Yonkers, New York to fill water.
+He was raised in Harlem, New York.